StereoKit/StereoKit/docs/Pages/Reference/UI/HandleBegin.md

 |[UIMove]({{site.url}}/Pages/Reference/UIMove.html) moveType|Describes how the handle will move when              dragged around.|
 |RETURNS: bool|Returns true for every frame the user is grabbing the handle.|

-This begins a new UI group with its own layout!
-Much like a window, except with a more flexible handle, and no header.
-You can draw the handle, but it will have no text on it.
-Returns true for every frame the user is grabbing the handle.